PC Engine SuperGrafx: CPU

-The CPU was an 8-bit HuC6280A, a modified 65SC02, running at 1.79, or 7.16 MHz (switchable by software).
-Features included integrated bankswitching hardware (driving a 21-bit external address bus from a 6502-compatible 16-bit address bus), an integrated general-purpose I/O port, a timer, block transfer instructions, and dedicated move instructions for communicating with the HuC6270A VDC.
+The CPU is an 8-bit HuC6280A, a modified 65SC02, running at 1.79, or 7.16 MHz (switchable by software).
+It supports integrated bank switching hardware (driving a 21-bit external address bus from a 6502-compatible 16-bit address bus), an integrated general-purpose I/O port, a timer, block transfer instructions, and dedicated move instructions for communicating with the HuC6270A VDC.

 Memory

-There was 32 KB of work RAM and 128 KB (64 KB per HuC6270A VDC) Video RAM.
+There is 32 KB of work RAM and 128 KB (64 KB per HuC6270A VDC) Video RAM.

 Display subsystem

-The display subsystem was composed of two 16-bit HuC6270A Video Display Controllers (VDCs), one HuC6202 Video Priority Controller, and one HuC6260 Video Color Encoder (VCE).
-The HuC6270A featured Port-based I/O similar to the TMS99xx VDP family.
+The display subsystem is composed of two 16-bit HuC6270A Video Display Controllers (VDCs), one HuC6202 Video Priority Controller, and one HuC6260 Video Color Encoder (VCE).
+The HuC6270A uses port-based I/O similar to the TMS99xx VDP family.

-The X (Horizontal) Resolution was variable, maximum of 565 pixels (programmable to 282, 377 or 565 pixels, or as 5.37mhz, 7.159mhz, and 10.76mhz pixel dot clock).
+The horizontal resolution is variable, with a maximum of 565 pixels (programmable to 282, 377 or 565 pixels, or as 5.37mhz, 7.159mhz, and 10.76mhz pixel dot clock).
 Taking into consideration overscan limitations of CRT televisions at the time, the horizontal resolutions were realistically limited to something a bit less than what the system was actually capable of.
-Consequently, most game developers limited their games to either 256, 336, or 512 pixels in display width for each of the three modes.
+Most developers limited their games to either 256, 336, or 512 pixels in display width for each of the three modes.

-The Y (Vertical) Resolution was also variable, maximum of 242 (programmable in increments of 1 scanline).
+The vertical resolution is also variable, with a maximum of 242 (programmable in increments of 1 scanline).

-Color had a depth of 9 bits with 512 colors available with up to 512 colors on screen (241 background and 240 sprite colors from each of the two VDCs).
-There were 32 palettes in total: 16 for background tiles and 16 for sprites.
-Each sprite palette could have 15 colors defined, and had one transparent color index; and each background tile palette could have 15 colors defined, plus one color index whose color was a color that was shared across all background tile palettes.
+The color depth is 9 bits, allowing 512 colors.
+There are 32 palettes in total: 16 for background tiles and 16 for sprites.
+Each sprite palette can have 15 colors defined, and has one transparent color index.
+Each background tile palette can have 15 colors defined, plus one color index whose color is shared across all background tile palettes.

-128 sprites were simultaneously displayable with sizes of: 16×16, 16×32, 16×64, 32×16, 32×32, 32×64.
+128 sprites are simultaneously displayable with sizes of: 16×16, 16×32, 16×64, 32×16, 32×32, 32×64.
 Each sprite can use up to 15 unique colors (one color must be reserved as transparent) via one of the 16 available sprite palettes.
 The dual HuC6270A VDCs are capable of displaying 2 sprite layers (1 each).
 Sprites could be placed either in front of or behind background tiles.
 Each layer can display 16 sprites or 256 sprite pixels per scanline, giving the combined sprite per scanline limit of 32 sprites or 512 sprite pixels.

-Tiles were 8x8 with each background tile able to use up to 16 unique colors via one of the 16 available background palettes.
+Tiles are with each background tile able to use up to 16 unique colors via one of the 16 available background palettes.
 The first color entry of each background palette must be the same across all background palettes.
+The dual HuC6270A VDCs are capable of displaying 2 background layers (1 each).